 I prefer to work with a very small cast in an intimate setting, while keeping distractions of set, costume etc. to a minimum, to throw the focus on my actors, and let them tell the story.
 I like to work with them almost as a choreographer, producing an emotional 'tango' on stage.
 My thought being that if they are in the right place with the right mood about them, they cannot help but instinctively create a tangible and watchable emotional link between them on stage.
 Seems to work, judging by the reviews...

 P.S.
-These shows are available for touring in 2020 and 2021.
+These shows are available for touring in 2023.
 For more info on how to book a performance in your venue, please click the box

 "The detail and focus built so convincingly from these two actors ensure that what could have been a talk-heavy experience for us is, instead, a gripping duel, at times almost a dance of logic (hers) confronting self-belief (his)."
 (Theatreview)